moztopia/devlite/readme.md

 ## Quick Setup

-1. Open the **.env.template** file and make changes to this section.
-Make sure none of the ports you choose are already in use on the local machine.
-Even if you are not using all of these features, it is easiest (although you can just remove them) to change them to something innocuous and move on.
+1. Open the **.env.template** file and make changes outlined there.
+2. Open the **.devcontainer/devcontainer.json** file and change this value (see image) to match the value you placed in the **WORKSPACE_FOLDER** variable in Step 1.
+3. If you are running **moztopia/threshold** modify its connections.json file with the values from Step 1.
+4. Start this container.

 ## Tech Stack
 - **OS:** Ubuntu (containerized)